Judge John Hodgman: Judge John Hodgman: Maritime Edition

 In January 2011, two cases involving participants on the Jonathan Coulton Cruise Crazy were adjudicated by Judge John Hodgman and posted on YouTube.

 Bonus episodes

 Newspaper column

 Since October 2015, Judge John Hodgman has appeared as a newspaper column in The New York Times Magazine every Sunday, in which Hodgman settles disputes in a similar fashion.
 Topics range from appropriate household toilet paper quotas to the proper way to wear a wedding band.

 Live Show

-Judge John Hodgman has held live recordings on numerous occasions in the US and UK.
+Judge John Hodgman has held live recordings on numerous occasions in Canada, the US and UK.
 In the U.S. the show has been held in venues ranging from 1000-1400 seats, including Boston's Wilbur Theatre, San Francisco's Castro Theatre, Seattle's Neptune Theatre and Brooklyn's Murmrr Theatre.
 In September 2017 two shows were held live at the London Podcast Festival at Kings Place, London, England.